 Teachers will have either a hybrid class (in-person + distance learning) or a fully remote class.
-We will prioritize keeping students with their current teacher, but some class reassignments will be unavoidable.

 Families may opt to have their students continue in distance learning.